maxshend/100-days-maxshend-log/r1-log.md

 [Link to work](https://github.com/maxshend/tiny_goauth-rails/commit/f51a432c008459770afbaa927f2e8a6e966632c4)
 ### Day 42: October 23

-Created a JSON API method to create user records in an Rails App from the auth service.
+Created a JSON API method that creates user records in a Rails app from the auth service.

 [Link to work](https://github.com/maxshend/tiny_goauth-rails/commit/0e1a439a008d24097465d3c3775494f4380df7cd)